vandervalkjoel/Cataloguer/README.md

 # Cataloger

-Fence-Post-Project This is a program that i made to keep track of the fence posts that I made during my summer job.
-I used it to keep track of the fence posts that I made.
+This is a simple program that I made to keep track of the amount of fence posts that i made and sold during my job this summer.
+The program has the ability to add more posts of a certain size and the amount of the posts made as well as the price of each post.